 ChexSystems Score vs. Credit Score: What’s the Difference?

-It’s easy to mix up ChexSystems scores and credit scores, since both are numerical ratings related to your financial history.
-However, they serve very different purposes, and understanding these differences can help you see why banks use ChexSystems specifically for account openings.
+It’s common to confuse ChexSystems scores and credit scores, since they’re both numbers tied to your financial history.
+But they serve very different functions.
+Here’s how they compare and why banks look at them separately.

 Why Banks Look at ChexSystems Scores